drivelling-spinel/tartar/doc/extras.md

 (e.g. MAPINFO for MAP01 would be in the lump MAP01, MAPINFO for MAP02 -
 in the lump MAP02 of the same wad file, etc.).

-In NERVE\LUMPS\NOINTMAP one can find a set of such lumps that, if incorporated into NERVE.WAD allows for No Rest for the Living to be played via Tartar with intended map names, music tracks and end game text.
+In GOODIES\NERVE\LUMPS\NOINTMAP one can find a set of such lumps that, if incorporated into NERVE.WAD allows for No Rest for the Living to be played via Tartar with intended map names, music tracks and end game text.

-Alternatively in NERVE\LUMPS\INTMAPS a similar set of lumps is provided that uses intermission screen backgrounds from [No Rest for the Living Intermission Maps](https://www.doomworld.com/forum/topic/129415) by
+Alternatively in GOODIES\NERVE\LUMPS\INTMAPS a similar set of lumps is provided that uses intermission screen backgrounds from [No Rest for the Living Intermission Maps](https://www.doomworld.com/forum/topic/129415) by
 @oliacym.
 These are also included in the NERVE.WAD helper WAD shipped with